×

 When we asked people what advice they would give someone preparing to move to Punta Gorda, they said:

 "Before retiring in Punta Gorda, expats should know that the cost of living is relatively low compared to many Western countries, but it is higher than in other parts of Belize.
 The official language is English, which makes it easier for expats from English-speaking countries to communicate and integrate.
 The healthcare system in Belize is not as advanced as in some Western countries, so expats may need to travel to larger cities or even out of the country for certain medical procedures.
 It's advisable to have a comprehensive health insurance plan that covers medical evacuation.
 Punta Gorda is a small town with a slow pace of life, which can be a big change for those used to living in a bustling city.
 The town is known for its friendly and welcoming community, but it's also important to respect the local culture and customs.
 The climate in Punta Gorda is tropical, with hot and humid weather throughout the year.
 Expats should be prepared for this, as well as for the possibility of hurricanes during the rainy season.
 While Punta Gorda is generally safe, expats should still take basic precautions to protect their personal safety and belongings.
 This includes being aware of their surroundings, locking doors and windows, and not displaying signs of wealth.
 Expats should also be aware that while Belize has a relatively stable government, the country's infrastructure can be lacking in some areas.
 This includes unreliable internet and electricity, and roads that can be difficult to navigate, especially in the rainy season.
 Finally, it's important for expats to understand the visa and residency requirements for living in Belize.
-This includes knowing the process for applying for the Qualified Retired Persons (QRP) program, which offers a number of benefits for retirees," explained one expat living in Punta Gorda, Belize.
+This includes knowing the process for applying for the Qualified Retired Persons (QRP) program, which offers a number of benefits for retirees," remarked one expat who made the move to Punta Gorda.

 Get Quote